AurelianSpodarec/Calendar_Dashboard/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Create a API system so you can add new APIS
+GitHub API extends API for example

 ### Prerequisites

 Things you need to install